 An MDR provider uses a combination of various technologies, best practices, and skilled analysts to deliver its services.
-The basic components typically include a Security Event and Information Management (SIEM) technology and endpoint detection and response (EDR) or endpoint protection platforms (EPP).
+The basic components typically include a Security Information and Event Management (SIEM) technology and endpoint detection and response (EDR) or endpoint protection platforms (EPP).

-Many MDR providers look to their own or white-labeled solutions to achieve those different functionalities in a turnkey fashion.
+A traditional MDR provider looks to its own or white-labeled solutions to achieve those different functionalities in a turnkey fashion.
 In such cases, the MDR may or may not leverage the customer’s existing security tools and technologies.
 The outcome, then, is largely dependent and limited to the MDR provider’s tools, approach to security monitoring, the processes they use, threat intel sources they use for context, and the data sources on which they rely to learn about threats.
 If an organization is keen on extending current security technologies they have invested in or needs a partner who can help them mature their security operations, a turnkey approach will fall short.

 How MDR Compares to Other Options